sangeethnandakumar/Twileloop.Spreadsheet/README.md

     });
 ```
 > **Warning**
-> ***If planning to use Excel fomat, Avoid opening your spreadsheet in Microsoft Excel at the same time while Twileloop.SpreadSheet is using it***

-> **Warning**
 > ***If planning to use Google Sheets, You have to:***
-1. Create a service account
+1. Create a service account in Google Cloud Platform (GCP)
-1. Download the credentials `secrets.json` from GCP console
+1. Download the credentials `secrets.json` from GCP console and save it
-1. Enable Google Sheets API in your GCP portal
+1. Enable Google Sheets API in your GCP console
-1. Then share your Google Sheet with that service account's email id with Editor permission (for write access)
+1. Then share your Google Sheet with the service account's email id abd assign as 'Editor' (for write permission)

-The above process is out of scope to explain here in detail.
+The above process is out of scope to explain more here in detail.

-Here's a good video tutorial (Upto 3:07): https://www.youtube.com/watch?v=fxGeppjO0Mg
+Here's a good video tutorial to help you get started (Upto 3:07): https://www.youtube.com/watch?v=fxGeppjO0Mg

 ## 4. Get An Accessor
 Once driver(s) are initialized, Create an accessor to access the spreadsheet